7 Simple Tips for Lowering Blood Pressure Naturally

 Regular physical activity is an effective way to manage stress and maintain overall health.
 This does not have to be a boring scheduled chore or a strenuous burden.

 Take a walk around the neighborhood, join a hiking group or yoga class, install a step counter on your phone, and aim for at least 10,000 steps daily.
-Make an effort to seek out ways to move more throughout the day.
-Use stairs instead of elevators and part far away from entrances.

 If you prefer a more conventional approach, aim for at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity exercise per week.